 Spend the Morning at a Yuriage Harbor Morning Market

-Though devastated after the Great Tohoku Earthquake in 2011, Yuriage Harbor Morning Market reopened in 2013 and is still going strong after first opening 40 years ago.
-This is where to go to see locals bid on fresh seafood, taste some of the produce yourself, and generally soak up a slice of local life.
+While much of Sendai’s sprawl and sights extend west of the station, there is still more to see on the doorstep of Miyagi’s largest city, with suburbs like Natori boasting a much more local side to the sprawl.
+Though devastated by the Great Tohoku Earthquake in 2011, Yuriage Harbor Morning Market reopened in 2013 and is still going strong 40 years after its first opening.
+This is where to see locals bid on fresh seafood, taste some of the produce yourself, and generally soak up a slice of local life.

 - Location: Natori